-This is the comment page for two readings:
+This was the comment page for two readings:

 - De León, “Prevention through Deterrence” (21-37) in The Land of Open Graves.

-These readings continued part 3 of the Hartwick Introduction to Anthropology 2016 course.
+These readings continued part 3 of the Hartwick College Introduction to Anthropology 2016 course.
+I revisited some of this material in 2020 using a different textbook in the class on Political Organization.

-Rough notes below, then Disqus comments.
+Rough notes below followed by Disqus comments.
 For more information on the De León chapter, see the excerpt in Cultural Anthropology 2019

 Began class with Ongka’s Big Moka as a way of linking various parts of what we are doing in the course